donaldguy/donaldguy.github.io/app/meditation.md

 # Full Catastrophe Living
-![Full Catastrophe Living cover](https://d202m5krfqbpi5.cloudfront.net/books/1382938897l/17704523.jpg) [This book](http://amzn.to/1lHv8AS) was reccommended to me rather casually in one of my last sessions with a Cognitive-Behavioral therapist I was seeing in Cambridge at the end of a chain of referals, that began about GI issues, but ultimately was seen as some variety of depression and/or anxiety conditions.
+![Full Catastrophe Living cover](https://d202m5krfqbpi5.cloudfront.net/books/1382938897l/17704523.jpg) [This book](http://amzn.to/1lHv8AS) was recommended to me rather casually in one of my last sessions with a Cognitive-Behavioral therapist I was seeing in Cambridge at the end of a chain of referrals, that began about GI issues, but ultimately was seen as some variety of depression and/or anxiety conditions.

-No offense meant to the man's service, but I suspect the book reccomendation may ultimately prove more useful than our sessions together.
+No offense meant to the man's service, but I suspect the book recommendation may ultimately prove more useful than our sessions together.

 It's a good book.
 I am not done with it, but I am confident in this assertion.
-It is delightfully secular, having come out of a program at the University of Masachusetts Medical center, but I believe it captures the spirit of mindfulness well.
+It is delightfully secular, having come out of a program at the University of Massachusetts Medical center, but I believe it captures the spirit of mindfulness well.
 And lest you think it outdated, this new edition (which I have) was published late in 2013.
-What I have read of the book, I have found reassuring and enlightinging, even as I make slow progress -- I find when reading about intentional awareness, one tends to feel like rereading.
+What I have read of the book, I have found reassuring and enlightening, even as I make slow progress -- I find when reading about intentional awareness, one tends to feel like rereading.

-The book lays out an 8 week 'Mindfulness Based Stress Reduction' curiculuum cultivating a regular formal mindfulness practice.
+The book lays out an 8 week 'Mindfulness Based Stress Reduction' curriculum cultivating a regular formal mindfulness practice.
 Though I have been at it for a little over a month, I am hovering somewhere between week 2 and 3 at my own pace.
 I look forward to continuing this journey, and think I will have more thoughts to share on the matters soon.

 # Freelancers Union / Collective Primary Care

-There exists an organization called Freelancers Union set up to offer group benefits and (some semblence of) collective bargaining for freelancers and entrepueners in New York.
+There exists an organization called Freelancers Union set up to offer group benefits and (some semblance of) collective bargaining for freelancers and entrepreneurs in New York.

 Part of the greater organization is called [Freelancers Medical](https://www.freelancersmedical.org/) (or "Collective Primary Care", depending where you look).
 While a fully functioning Primary Care practice, co-pay free and exclusive for members of Freelancers Insurance, they also offer [many free, weekly classes](https://www.freelancersmedical.org/pure-access/#classes) in many things including yoga and meditation.
 These are open to anyone who [signs up](https://www.freelancersunion.org/registration/signup/) for Freelancers Union (a free, simple web form).